Sign up to save your library

 Loading... |

 The book begins by introducing Parmenides and his work in the context of Greek philosophy, the new medium of writing and Elea's position as a recently founded Greek colony.
-Thereafter, all aspects of his thought are examined in the light of insights given by a variety of authors.
-This paves the way for a new interpretation of Parmenides which emphasises the relevance of his philosophy for us today.
+All aspects of Parmenides' poem are examined in the light of insights given by a variety of authors.
+This paves the way for a series of original insights made by the present author.
+This results in a new approach to Parmenides which emphasises the relevance of his philosophy for us today.
 Diagrams illustrate key points.
-In accordance with the insights gained, the poem is translated in a way that, whilst articulating the rigour of Parmenides' message, is also playful and sensual.
-Not herself a philosopher, Sappho's poems show that she did lead her life according to principles which imply some form of philosophy and her work stands as a shining example of a conception of truth that is integral to Parmenides but which is now long forgotten.
-After an introduction, Sappho and her conception of truth and beauty are articulated via a series of translations of the more extent surviving fragments.
+At the end a loose and lively translation frees Parmenides' poem from the contexts in which it is so often stifled.
+Not herself a philosopher, Sappho's poems show that she did lead her life according to principles that imply some form of philosophy and her work stands as a shining example of a conception of truth that is integral to Parmenides but which is now long forgotten.
+After an introduction, Sappho and her conception of truth and beauty is articulated via a series of translations of the more extent surviving fragments.